joewiener/hello-world/README.md

 Hi Everyboody !

-This is just learn about GitHub and repositories.
+This is just to learn about GitHub and repositories.